agentsguha/saptarshiguha.github.io/_posts/2015-02-07-a-very-wet-bernal-hill.md

 Dry or wet, it is a dogs haven.
 Morning, noon or evening, dogs are running, climbing, sauntering, stick chasing all throughout the hill.
 Up and windy, to the top, higher and higher to the communications tower.
-Owners, joggers, stragglers walk behind their dog or after the dog, each having their own good time.
+Owners, joggers, stragglers walk behind their dog or after the dog, each having a lovely time.

 The hill is steep to one side and gently unfolds towards the eastern side.
-Bernal Hill was created when the Pacific plate moving underneath (_subducting_) the North American Plate.
+Bernal Hill was created when the Pacific plate moved underneath (_subducting_) the North American Plate.
 On a rainy day, the determined walker is exposed to the full unimpeded wind and the shards of rain that come with it.
 I had to walk at an angle!
 A cigarette took 8 matches to light.

 I wanted to capture her green loveliness, so I took a nice long walk and used the Fuji XT1+35mm/1.4 combination.
 Sufficiently overcast to shoot wide open throughout.
 Touched up in Lightroom.

 I also took some panoramas using a Hasselblad XPan.
 I'll update the page with this soon.